Post Traumatic Stress Disorder Treatment in Plano, TX

-Our highly trained and experienced psychiatrist and professional specialize in working with individuals who have experienced traumatic events.
+Our highly trained and experienced psychiatrist and professional specialize in working with individuals who have experienced traumatic events in Richardson, Allen, and Murphy.
 We offer a safe and nurturing environment where you can openly discuss your feelings and experiences without judgment.
 Through individual therapy sessions, and various therapeutic modalities, we aim to empower you with coping strategies, resilience-building techniques, and a deeper understanding of your trauma.
 Call our mental health clinic in Plano, TX at (972) 905-1597 to schedule an appointment today!

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a psychiatric condition that is often seen in individuals who have been through a serious event that made them feel severely threatened for their personal safety and risk for serious harm, as a result, they may experience vivid flashbacks or nightmares to the time and place where the person’s trauma occurred, which can make daily tasks or activities difficult if their PTSD remains unchecked and untreated.

 Symptoms of PTSD most often appear in the first few months after a traumatic event, though it is also possible for these effects to remain dormant until years later.
 There is no telling what exactly will trigger a person’s symptoms, as each individual with PTSD is uniquely different.